CampusData/campusdata.github.io/_posts/2013-08-17-guidebook.markdown

 It was when we realized students were getting in trouble for using campus data that we decided we wanted to pursue this from a policy perspective as well.
 We found it useful to get some distinguished faculty to be on our side.
 These faculty members didn’t always understand or care to understand administration, but were nonetheless good people to defend us.
-We also gained the favor of the School of Computer Science undergraduate dean, who helped protuect us before we were officially recognized. - **[Amy Quispe][amy], [ScottyLabs][scottylabs]**
+We also gained the favor of the School of Computer Science undergraduate dean, who helped protect us before we were officially recognized. - **[Amy Quispe][amy], [ScottyLabs][scottylabs]**

 <a name="forgiveness"></a>